 Factories are rife with automation, and it’s no surprise—in factories, even the smallest productivity gains have a substantial scaling factor.
 As industrial efficiencies, cost-saving measures, and new technologies are uncovered, factories are an understandable test bed for innovation.

 So it should come as no surprise that IoT, the next stage of digital transformation, has a range of applications in factory automation.
-These applications represent a subset of industrial Internet of Things (IIoT) use cases.
+These applications represent a subset of industrial Internet of Things (IIoT) Applications.
 Effective IoT rollouts start with reliable data collection and storage.
 Beyond this, the depth of opportunity with IoT goes only as far as one’s imagination.

-Gathering Data and Unlocking Use Cases
+Gathering Data and Unlocking Applications

 - Remote monitoring of system health